 Michael Bihovksy is Philadelphia-based composer, performer, writer, and director.
 He is best known for the viral YouTube video “One Grain More”, a Les Misérables parody about food allergies written by Michael, in which he also plays the role of Jean Valjean.
 “One Grain More” won the “Best of Faux: Audience Award” and “Best Short” in the Faux Film Festival, and has been hailed as “The funniest nutrition video ever made!” and “…a must, must, must watch!”
 In 2020, Michael released an unofficial “One Grain More” sequel titled “Trapped Inside the House”, about the COVID-19 quarantine.
 The film won the award for “Best Musical Film” in The Faux Film Festival (Pandemic Edition), and pioneered innovations in the field of remote directing to comply with social distancing.

 Michael has written the music, lyrics, and book for three musicals, including Fresh! (formerly The New Musical), a semi-autobiographical pop-rock musical which blends the craziness of the first-year college experience with the challenges of overcoming physical and emotional adversity.
 In 2010, Fresh! was selected as a finalist in the “Scene It!
 New York” competition, and presented Off-Broadway with Michael playing the role of himself (Michael).
 Michael’s other musicals include Eclipse, Safe in Sound and Senses (a new musical about neuroplasticity and mental health still in creation).
 Michael is also the composer for “Blogologues,” a New York City comedy show rated by CBS New York as one of “The 5 Best Things To Do In NYC Tonight,” a “Weekend Pick” on NPR, and “The Best Indie Comedy in NYC” in The Village Voice‘s weekly series.
 Michael composed the score for the comedy web series “2 Girls 1 Show,” which streams on Elizabeth Banks’ website WhoHaHa.com, and which was nominated as a finalist in 2017’s New York Television Festival and truTV.
-His original compositions have been commissioned from around the world, including a performance at Philadelphia’s Kimmel Center for the Performing Arts to a sold-out crowd in one of the city’s largest performance venues.
+His original compositions have been commissioned from around the world, including a performance at Philadelphia’s Kimmel Center for the Performing Arts.